UniversityOfGdanskTeamPython/epseon_gui/.github/ISSUE_TEMPLATE/functiona_feature_request.md

 ---

-name: Syntax feature request
-about: Request new functional feature.
+name: Feature request about: Request new functional feature. title: "" labels:
-title: ""
-labels: "enhancement"
-assignees: ""
+"enhancement" assignees: ""
----

-**_I have verified that this feature is not listed as implemented in README.md on `main` branch_** (yes/no)

----

 **Describe how this feature should work**